 This post contains affiliate links.
 If you make a purchase through one of my links, I may make a small commission.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my full disclosure policy here.

-This easy white chicken chili is a twist on that old favorite that we love.
+This easy white chicken chili recipe is a twist on that old favorite that we love.
 Still thick and smoky, spicy (unless you don't want it to be) and just begging for all the fun toppings!!

 We are gonna cook our chicken in the broth like your grandma did.
 It's totally worth the little bit of extra cook time to get all that flavor, and tender, shredded chicken throughout.